 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
 For Arizona, the Quality Improvement Organization is called Livanta - Arizona's Quality Improvement Organization.

-Livanta - Arizona's Quality Improvement Organization has a group of doctors and other health care professionals who are paid by the Federal government.
-This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
+Livanta - Arizona's Quality Improvement Organization has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
 Livanta - Arizona's Quality Improvement Organization is an independent organization.
 It is not connected with our plan.